About the Food Sharing Project

 The Food Sharing Project is an attempt on the part of interested groups and individuals to ensure that children do not go through their school day hungry.

-In the 2016/17 school year 14,947 students were fed by our programs, located in 95 schools in Kingston, Frontenac, Lennox & Addington counties.
+In the 2016/17 school year 14,947 students were fed by our programs, located in 87 schools and off site locations in Kingston, Frontenac, Lennox & Addington counties.
 Thousands of students are fed daily.
 This is done through organized breakfast, lunch and/or hearty snack programs to meet the specific needs of their school communities.
 Children are invited to eat and interact with others at school in a clean, relaxed, friendly, low- key program.

 Should children be fed at school?
 Schools are involved in encouraging the social, emotional, academic and physical growth of children.
 This food sharing effort addresses an area of physical need that exists for many families for a variety of reasons.
 The program does not pretend to solve the problems that lead to hungry and malnourished children.
 Rather, it attempts to provide support for children who are victims of circumstances beyond their control.
 Efforts are made to avoid stigma and to keep participation voluntary and non-threatening.

 - The Food Sharing Project works in conjunction with each school to provide the optimal program.
 A volunteer, from the school staff, parents or community, is required to oversee the program, schedule volunteers, and place the weekly food and paper products order.

 - Provincially mandated Nutritional Guidelines are used to select the nutritious foods offered on the order form.

 - Children who participate in the program are encouraged to assist with the clean-up of their area and are expected to meet standards of courtesy and behaviour while there.